-- Choose Task→Task Groups from the Tabletop menu.
+1. Choose Task \rightarrow Task Groups from the Tabletop menu.
 The Task Groups window appears.

-You must be logged in as the sysop user to perform Task Groups maintenance. - 2.
-Choose the Add Record (button.
-Fill in the Task Group and Directory fields, and then choose the Save Record (button. - 3.
+You must be logged in as the sysop user to perform Task Groups maintenance.

+- 2. Choose the Add Record button.
+Fill in the Task Group and Directory fields, and then choose the Save Record button. - 3.
 Add one or more Task Group assignments in the Assigned Tasks panel.
-For detailed instructions, see the "Adding a Task Group Assignment" section in this chapter. - 4.
-Choose File→Exit to close this window.
+For detailed instructions, see Section 5.5.5, "Adding a Task Group Assignment" [5-20]. - 4.
+Choose File \rightarrow Exit to close this window.

-5.5.3 Editing a Task Group Directory
+5.5.3.
+Editing a Task Group Directory